rocket-pool/old.docs.rocketpool.net/src/guides/node/local/prepare-pc.md

 Before installing Rocket Pool, please review the following checklist:

 - Your system is fully built, powers on, and can boot into the operating system.
+- You will not do any other activity on the system, such as browsing the Internet, checking email, or playing games.
 - You have a Linux or MacOS operating system installed.
 - Your user account has root / Administrator privileges.
 - You have an SSD that meets the performance requirements.